Doing a DIY Mini Split install is a great way to save money for the DIY handy person.

 Most Mini Split systems will need a 5/16″ Female Coupler to 1/4″ Male Flare to connect the manifold gauges to the unit.

-Check your set to be sure also sometimes it is included with top-end gauges.
+Check your gauge set as sometimes they are included with top-end gauges.

 The adapter is a low-cost item but will be needed to hook up to the low pressure side and pump the unit into a vacuum.